Skip to main content

 Authentication

-The SalesOS Integration API uses API Keys for authentication.
-Each key is scoped to a single tenant, hashed with bcrypt, and supports rate limiting and IP allowlists.
+The SalesOS Integration API uses the P2S-SIGN-V1 signed-request scheme in the Authorization header.
+API Keys are scoped to a single tenant, hashed with bcrypt, and support rate limiting and IP allowlists.

 Environments